atisharma/llama_farm/README.md

 - The OpenAI API (and compatible ones) do not expose a number of capabilities that local models have.
 The full power of the guidance library is therefore not available.
+- The `ingest` command (from command line or within the chat) can't be used concurrently - one instance will overwrite the changes of another.

 ### Roadmap
 - You can grep the codebase for "TODO:" tags; these will migrate to github issues